smartdevicelink/sdl_evolution/proposals/NNNN-Add-a-notification-and-restore-function-for-unexpected-exception-error.md

 - In the case of Android, app kill notifications are monitored with the router service, while it is with the SDL proxy in the case of iOS.
 - SDL proxy sends `UnregisterAppInterface` that includes the cause of the unexpected exception/error to SDL Core.
 - SDL Core notifies onscreen (ONS) message display to HMI after receiving the app kill notification.
-- Then, the HMI display a pop-up to notify the user the cause of unexpected exception/error of the app.
+- Then, the HMI displays a pop-up to notify the user with the cause of the unexpected exception/error of the app.
 - In the case of app kill, the process of restoring the state before the app was terminated will NOT be perfomed.

 <b>b) App Crash</b>